-Impeachment debate kicks off with GOP objections on floor, Capitol protests
+Impeachment debate heats up on floor as GOP objects, Pelosi says Trump gave Congress 'no choice'

 "If we're really being honest, Democrats have been searching for a reason to impeach President Trump since the day he was elected," Cole said.

-Despite the prolonged floor drama, Speaker Nancy Pelosi, D-Calif., has the votes to make Trump the third president ever impeached.
+Despite the prolonged floor drama, Pelosi has the votes to make Trump the third president ever impeached.
 President Andrew Johnson and Bill Clinton were impeached in the House, but acquitted in the Senate.
 President Richard Nixon resigned before impeachment.

 In the hours leading up to impeachment day, most of the Democrats in the 31 districts Trump won in 2016 came out in support of impeachment, giving Pelosi the 216 votes necessary.

+Rep. Elissa Slotkin, D-Mich, told Fox News that her decision to vote “yes” is the right thing to do, but acknowledged she’s in a tough spot politically.
+The Republican National Committee and other pro-Trump groups like the American Action Network are pumping millions into TV ads to attack the swing district Democrats.

+“For me it reflects some of the tough polarization we have in our times right now, but I think a lot of those 30 [moderate Democrats] would be helped politically if they did vote no but they're deciding to do it anyway,” Slotkin told “America’s Newsroom.”

-Trump, emboldened by his unanimous support from GOP members, sent Pelosi a letter on the eve of his impeachment calling it “an illegal, partisan attempted coup.”
+Trump, emboldened by his virtually unanimous support from GOP members, sent Pelosi a letter on the eve of his impeachment calling it “an illegal, partisan attempted coup.”

 “History will judge you harshly as you proceed with this impeachment charade,” wrote Trump.